davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 explores todSeason predictions using random forest with only 'hour' and 'doy'
 * OpenMeteoEDA_202306_v004 explores todSeason predictions using random forest excluding 'hour' and 'doy'
 * OpenMeteoEDA_202306_v004 explores todSeason predictions using random forest excluding 'hour' and 'doy', but with 'src'
+* OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on todSeason, using a smaller training subset